Keeping in touch during camp

 Camper Groups - Because Day Camp serves a wide age range, campers will be grouped by similar ages for daily activities.
 In order to avoid disappointment or confusion, please inform your child that he or she will be grouped with other campers by age.
 Campers who are 5 or 6 years old will be in the Explorers groups, those 7 or 8 years old will be in the Pioneers groups, and those 9 to 12 years old will be in the Mountaineers groups.
 Due to different camper-to-staff ratios for the various age groups, Day Camp may fill up for some ages faster than others; it's possible that we may hit waitlists for one age group even while there are spaces still available for campers in the other age groups.

 An optional Thursday night sleepover is available to campers ages 7 and up.
-There is an additional $30 fee for campers who wish to participate in the sleepover.
-You can opt into the sleepover when registering your child, or let us know no later than Tuesday of Day Camp week if you want your child to participate.
+There will be an additional $30 fee for campers who wish to participate in the sleepover.
+You can opt in to the sleepover when registering your child, or let us know no later than Tuesday of Day Camp week if you want your child to participate.

 Return to top.